AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/input-box.md

 A notification including a title, message body, optional image, and a user input text field.

-After receiving text input, an intent containing the input is dispatched to the app and a feedback received notification can be displayed if a feedback message or image is provided in the push payload.
+After receiving text input, an `Intent` containing the input is dispatched to the app and a feedback received notification can be displayed if a feedback message or image is provided in the push payload.

 The table below shows all available properties in the respective payload for FCM (Android).